neuroverse-fm/neuropilot/README.md

 Instead of executing actions directly like in Autopilot Mode, a notification popup will appear asking you to confirm the action first.
 The actions Neuro has access to and the permissions that govern them are the same as in Autopilot Mode.
-Neuro can only request one action at a time<!-- , but she can also cancel it to request something else -->. <!-- TODO: Figure out if this is possible in #28 -->
+Neuro can only request one action at a time, but she can also cancel it to request something else.

 If you wish to use inline suggestions, you should add a keyboard shortcut for "Trigger Inline Suggestion" (`editor.action.inlineSuggest.trigger`) if you haven't already.
 Once you are in a file, place your cursor where you want the new code to be inserted and trigger a suggestion.